tcsenzo/theater-events/README.md

 Possible responses:

-202 - Theater created
+- 202 - Theater created
-400 - Invalid or insufficient data
+- 400 - Invalid or insufficient data

-### How to list all the theaters
+### How to list all the theaters (REQUIRES LOGIN)

 Example: